Harriet Hawkins: Career

-She is also managing editor of the journal Cultural Geographies, and associate editor of GeoHumanities.
+She is also managing editor of the journal Cultural Geographies, and founding associate editor of GeoHumanities.
 She was the Chair of the Royal Geographical Society Social and Cultural Geography Research Group, and is currently a Panel Chair for the United Kingdom Research and Innovation Future Leader Fellowships Peer Review College.
 She was appointed member of the Geography and Environmental Studies expert sub-panel for the 2021 UK Research Excellence Framework assessment.

-She has delivered over 60 invited lectures, keynotes and plenaries in 16 countries, and examined over 30 doctoral theses in nine countries.
+She has delivered over 70 invited lectures, keynotes and plenaries in 16 countries, and examined over 35 doctoral theses in nine countries.
 In April 2019, Hawkins delivered the Cultural Geographies Annual Lecture, titled Going Underground: Creating Subterranean Imaginations, at the American Association of Geographers Annual Meeting in Washington, DC.
 In July 2020, she will be a plenary speaker at The Institute of Australian Geographers annual conference.
+She went on in 2023 to deliver the Raymond F. West Memorial Lecture at Stanford University with the title, Imagine!
+Creating Earth Futures?, also appearing in front of a live audience on the Philosophy Talk podcast/radio program.

 In December 2019, it was announced that Hawkins was one of 301 researchers, across all disciplines and from 24 countries, selected from 2,453 applicants for the award of a prestigious five-year European Research Council Consolidator Grant, as part of the Horizon 2020 research and innovation programme, for her project Thinking Deep – Novel creative approaches to the underground, providing funding of up to €2 million.
+This was followed by a European Research Council Proof of Concept grant in 2024.